lolcows/lolcows/README.md

 # 💫 About Me:
-I'm a developer, currently learning web design/development, memory editing, deobfuscation, reverse engineering and other sorts of things I find fascinating.
+Experience in memory manipulation, deobfuscation, and reverse engineering.
+Designing/Development with automation and integration solutions.

 # 💻 Tech Stack: